kaosat-dev/kaosat-dev.github.io/pages/projects-3dp.md

 ---
-title: "projects"
+title: "projects: 3d printing"
 template: "projects"
 ---

-oh cool, some 3D printing !
+I have been working on various 3D printing projecs for close to 10 years now